henrikstengaard/hstwb-installer/support/User Packages/readme.txt

 User packages for HstWB Installer
 ---------------------------------

-This directory contains user packages for HstWB Installer and is copied to image directory, when building a self install image.
-Each directory represents a user package and is valid, if it contains a _installdir file with path to indicate where the user packages will be installed.
+This directory contains user packages for HstWB Installer and each directory represents a user package.
+A user package must contains a _installdir file with path to indicate where the user packages will be installed.

-By default a user package is copied to path defined in _installdir.
-It's also possible to add a _install file for customizing installation a user package.
-This useful for extracting .lha, .zip archives or modify e.g. startup-sequence with a new assign.
+HstWB Installer will be default copy files in a user package to path defined in _installdir file.
+The installation can be customized by adding a _install AmigaDOS script file to user package directory and make use of USERPACKAGEDIR: assign set to root of user package directory and $INSTALLDIR variable set to path from _installdir file.